-Welcome back to Fine Motor Fridays!
-Today’s playful fine motor skills activities are FUN, easy, low-prep Easter Games for kids!
-Let’s get crackin’!
+Today's playful fine motor skills activities are FUN, easy, low-prep Easter Games using Plastic Easter Eggs.
+We all have tons of those laying around, and they are great for so much more than just Easter morning.
+Let's get crackin'!

 Easy Easter Games to Play with Plastic Easter Eggs